Home Energy Efficiency Services

 The Scottish Government is committed to tackling fuel poverty and to improving the energy efficiency of housing in the private sector by providing HEEPS:ABS funding to owners via local authorities.
 The central aim of this funding stream is to target specific areas where fuel poverty is known to exist and where homes are uninsulated or require additional insulation to bring them up to 21st Century standards.
 Local authorities have to set out a strategy for identifying target areas and for ensuring that areas in fuel poverty are improved first before turning attention to other areas that could also benefit from energy efficiency measures.
 The well-established and well-respected Scottish Index of Multiple Deprivation (SIMD) Scores for the whole of Scotland are used as the benchmark for determining which areas should be tackled first under HEEPS:ABS programmes.

-Local Authorities must ensure that they maximise the use of their HEEPS allocation and secure the best Energy Companies Obligation (ECO) funding leverage possible.
+Local authorities must ensure that they maximise the use of their HEEPS: ABS funding allocation and secure the best Energy Companies Obligation (ECO) funding leverage possible.
+The Council is committed to tackling fuel poverty and is adopting the Flexible ECO Eligibility Policy to allow Flexible ECO Affordable Warmth funding for energy efficiency works to be made available to homeowners in Inverclyde with the highest level of need.
 Local Authorities are also encouraged to work on collaborative programmes in ‘Area Based Schemes’ (ABS) with local Registered Social Landlord's.

 For information on Inverclyde Councils’ current and future HEEPS programmes please contact the Customer Service Centre to speak to the Senior Grants Officer.